cits5501/cits5501.github.io/src/index.md

     **Laptop requirement**{ class="hi-pri" }: You will
-    need to use **your own laptop**{ class="hi-pri" } when attending labs.
-The exact software you will need is discussed in more detail in the first lab (held in week *2*).
+    need to use **your own laptop**{ class="hi-pri" } when attending labs (as well as for the [final exam](/assessment/#exam)).
+The exact software you should install is discussed in more detail in the first lab (held in week *2*) – but in general, it is possible to access all the languages and frameworks we will look at using only a web browser.

     Lab worksheets are published [here](/resources/#labs) on this website.